mathias-ammon/tessif/docs/index.rst

 =====================

-Latest deveolpment publiches on TestPyPI
+Latest deveolpment publishes on TestPyPI
 ----------------------------------------
 Pseudo release a (potentially unstable) development version of your package by `Pushing <Push_>`_ or `Merging <Merge_>`_ a Pull-Request_ to your